Much like [[UsefulNotes/JapaneseSiblingTerminology Japanese]], Chinese distinguishes between older and younger siblings. In Mandarin:

 In usage, these words are usually repeated twice; e.g., 妹妹 ''Mei mei'' for one's younger sister.
 It is generally considered impolite to call an elder sibling by name.
 In larger families, 大哥 ''Da Ge'' or 大姐 ''Da Jie'' would refer to the eldest male or female child and others would be numbered (二哥 ''Er Ge'', 三哥 ''San Ge,'' and so on).
 An elder brother is also sometimes referred to as 兄 ''Xiong,'' usually in the formula 兄弟 ''Xiongdi'' meaning "brothers" (in contrast to the Japanese 兄弟 ''Kyōdai'', which can either mean "brothers" or "siblings", including sisters).
-Due to China's One Child policy, this is now generally only encountered in historical dramas.
-It is not uncommon to call someone outside of your family by these names.
+Many people mistakenly thought brothers and sisters as a whole would be almost obsolete, however one-child policy is obviously not meant to last very long (which otherwise will lead to eventual population decrease).
+For people born in 1980~2000s though, one-child family is dominant.
+Informally, it is not uncommon to call someone outside of your family by these names.
 Likewise, an elder sister can also be referred to as 姊 ''Zi'', as in the formula 姊妹 ''Zimei''(cognate with Japanese ''Shimai'') meaning "sisters".
 When the two are combined, the term 兄弟姊妹 ''Xiongdizimei'' means "siblings".

 ''Da Ge'' can also be used to address a non-related leader of an informal group, which happens overwhelmingly often in depictions of Chinese mafia bosses by Hong Kong films (the Cantonese ''Dai Lo'' is another term that gets thrown around quite frequently in these films).
 On that similar vein, ''Da Jie'' can be used to call said leader's wife, even if she is not, again, related by blood.
 This is comparable to the Japanese usage of 兄貴 ''Aniki,'' especially among (fictional) gangsters.